chi-initiative/kora-documentation/docs/getting-started/installing_kora_domains.md

 7. Next, it's time to initially set up the .env file that manages some of the configuration settings for your Kora install.
 Many of the settings in this file will be adjustable once the installation is complete, but a few are not and require configuration now.

-    Enter your renamed "kora" directory, right-click on the ".env.example" file, and select "Copy."
+    Enter/access your renamed "kora" directory by double clicking on it, then right-click on the ".env.example" file and select "Copy."

     <img style="display:block;margin:auto;max-width:100%" src="../getting-started-img/installing_kora_domains_22_annotated.png" title="Selecting Copy in the Context Menu">
     In the Copy modal that opens, add "/.env" without quotations to whatever is already in the text box and click "Copy File(s)."